 "What is it?" he asked, his stomach knotting again in the face of her demeanour.
 He hoped with all his might that nothing had happened to any of his friends.

 Neville stood up straight, shocked and delighted.
 "All right!"
 He started to step out, and then paused.
 "Do I need to get anything?"

 "Change of clothes, if you want."

-He rushed upstairs and threw the first sets of clothes he could grab into his empty book bag.
-On the way back down he thought of Gran, and quickly scribbled out a note for her, some rubbish about going school shopping with friends.
+He rushed upstairs and threw the first sets of clothing he could grab into his empty book bag.
+On the way back down he thought of Gran, and quickly scribbled out a note for her, some nonsense about going school shopping with friends.
 Not the best excuse, and she wouldn't be happy, but he couldn't delay.
 He was needed.

 Lila, seeing his uncertainty, climbed back out and opened a door on the rear of the car.
 "I think you'll want to sit in the back," she said with a knowing smile.

 Neville didn't know what she meant by that, but he gratefully ducked into the opening.
 It was larger on the inside than he'd expected, and had an odd, rubbery odour to it that he'd never smelled before.
 It wasn't all that unpleasant, just strange.